top of page

 📍 Where we can work:

-• Maisons-Alfort - My home studio (warm, comfortable space – subject to availability) OR my weekly group classes at EZ Music Learning.
+• Maisons-Alfort - My home studio (warm, comfortable space - subject to availability) OR external group classes

 • Paris or Val-de-Marne - At your location (travel fee applies)